Pyay: Etymology

-The name "Pyay" means "country" in Burmese, and refers to the ruins of the main city of the Pyu city-states, Sri Ksetra (သရေခေတ္တရာ, Sanskrit Śrīkṣetra "blessed place, country"), which is located 8 km to the south-east of modern Pyay and is in the village of Hmawa.
+The name "Pyay" means "Country" in Burmese, and refers to the ruins of the main city of the Pyu city-states, Sri Ksetra (သရေခေတ္တရာ, Sanskrit Śrīkṣetra "blessed place, country"), which is located 8 km to the south-east of modern Pyay and is in the village of Hmawza.

 Geography

-The north and north-east of the district is forest-covered, and contains numerous valleys and ravines, which unite in one large stream called the Naweng River.
+The north and north-east of the district is forest-covered, and contains numerous valleys and ravines, which unite in one large stream called the Nawin.
 The most important of the plains lie in the south and south-west portions of Pyay, and extend along the whole length of the railway that runs between.
 There are, in addition large tracts of land covered by jungle, which are available for cultivation.
-The principal river is the Irrawaddy, which intersects the district from north to south; next in importance are the Thani and its tributaries and the Naweng system of rivers.
+The principal river is the Irrawaddy River, which intersects the district from north to south; next in importance are the Thani and its tributaries and the Nawin system of rivers.
 In the hills near the capital the soil is of Tertiary formation, and in the plains it is an alluvial deposit.